Terms and Conditions

 ‘Ticket’ means any item, tangible or intangible, which confers the right to attend an Event.

-‘Customer’ includes both the person who purchased, or intends to purchase, Tickets, a gift voucher or a membership, and those within his or her party who are attending the Event, each of whom must possess a valid Ticket.
+‘Customer’ includes both the person who purchased, or intends to purchase, Tickets, a gift voucher, membership, or merchandise, and those within his or her party who are attending the Event, each of whom must possess a valid Ticket.

 ‘Theatre’ means any location where the Event is being held and representatives of this location including but not limited to the management, security, front of house and box office teams.